 Foolscap is a new kind of convention.

-We bring together writers, artists, fans, thinkers and makers to create a weekend-long conversation about the things that excite us.
+We bring together writers, artists, fans, thinkers and crafters to create a weekend-long conversation about the things that excite us.
 Everyone is interesting at Foolscap.
 By bringing together a community of diverse interests and experiences, we make a space where we all learn from each other.

 Why We're Different: